 Watch and listen as students of St Mary’s Primary School in Moruya teach you how to name eight body parts in Dhurga, the first language of the NSW far south coast between Wandandean, Braidwood and Wallaga Lake.

 Explore this interactive map to discover Indigenous languages across Australia!
 The Aboriginal Language Map attempts to represent all of the language or tribal or nation groups of Indigenous people of Australia.

 10. Discover the diversity of Australia’s Indigenous languages

 This special video was created by First Languages Australia to show the diversity and beauty of Australia’s Aboriginal and Torres Strait Islander languages.
 Why do you think it is important for young people to learn traditional languages?

-This article was reproduced with permission from ABC Splash.
-To learn more about ABC Splash visit our partners’ page.
+This article was reproduced with permission from ABC Education.
+To learn more visit our partners’ page.